Khushi6517/Fe-Code1/README.md

 #pop up box:

-Reminding the user when the password is less than 8 characters. it disappears automatically once the condition is satisfied.
+Reminding the user when the password is less than 8 characters.
+It disappears automatically once the condition is satisfied.

 Front End (HTML and CSS):(BY  SINDOORA S AND KUMARI DIVYA)